fang570/HuntingtonWebScraper/README.md

 Used Python, Selenium, BeautifulSoup4 and GMail API to webscrape transactions off Huntington.
-Sorts the transactions by month.
+Sorts the transactions by month and creates a .csv file for each month.

 Code is messy.